Winter storms

 Winter storms and blizzards affect North America and Europe the most

-What makes winter storms different
+What makes winter storms so dangerous?

-The making of a winter storm
+The formation of a winter storm

 An air mass boundary forms between cold polar air in the north and warm subtropical air in the south.
 The heavier cold air starts moving southwards close to the surface.